jpomykala/jpomykala.github.io/_posts/2017-12-19-spring-react-websockets-with-auth.md

 In above example I also configured CORS by using list of allowed origins from ```*.yml``` configuration.

 ## Support for websocket authentication
-Unfortunelty as far as I know Spring websockets does not support authentication, so we need to implement it on our own.
+Unfortunately as far as I know Spring websockets does not support authentication, so we need to implement it on our own.
 I came up with very simple idea, I'm authenticating user on ``SessionSubscribeEvent``.

 {% highlight java %}